 The Fabric Shop Network Presents Two Classes Anyone Can Teach!

-Beginning Quilting by Machine
+Beginning Quilting I

 – A Learn-to-Quilt Program Guide by Debbie Welch

 New quilters are the lifeblood of your quilt shop.
 When a new quilter completes a project, that’s success “the best motivator to take the next class and start the next project” and buy more fabric, books, and notions in your store.
 And that’s what this special beginner class, developed by a seasoned quilt-shop owner, is designed to do.
-Debbie Welch has been teaching Beginning Quilting by Machine in her shop several times a year for the past 12 years.
+Debbie Welch has been teaching Beginning Quilting in her shop several times a year for the past 12 years.
 And now you can offer her time-tested class in your shop using the specially designed materials in this program.

 In just eight easy two-hour classes, you can teach new quilters to successfully finish their first quilt.
 There’s nothing like success to encourage a new quilter!
 And nothing like investing in the future of your shop by developing new, happy customers.